In Vivo: Within the Living

 In Vivo is curated by Taryn Möller Nicoll and will open with a public opening reception at the University Art Gallery on Thursday, February 5th, 4:00 pm - 6:00 pm.

-The exhibition showcases the extraordinary application of art to medical science within the Art as Applied to Medicine Program at Johns Hopkins School of Medicine.
+The exhibition showcases the extraordinary application of art to medical science within the Department of Art as Applied to Medicine in the Johns Hopkins School of Medicine.
 An enhanced range of viewers outside the medical community will be inspired by what art can do for medicine, science, and people.
 Directly aligned with national STEAM initiatives, this exhibition utilizes an expansive array of art-making techniques and technologies to merge fine art, illustration, graphic design, biological science and the human experience in a way rarely witnessed by the public.

-Finally, revealing lesser-known symbioses between art and science is of socio-economic significance for student populations.
+Finally, revealing lesser-known symbioses between art and science is of value for student populations.
 As technology continues to advance at an unprecedented rate, awareness of viable and relevant careers in the arts is increasingly important for creative students across the United States.
-This exhibition highlights many alternative career options offered by medical illustration programs today-granting artistically inclined students a fresh perspective on how their skills could aid science, education and patients in a profound way.
+This exhibition highlights several alternative career options offered by medical illustration graduate programs today—granting artistically inclined students a fresh perspective on how their skills could aid science, education and patients in a profound way.

 Additional programming: